Rare Option: 1966 Chevrolet Corvair Monza Convertible – SOLD!

 November 10, 2020 Update – We confirmed the private seller’s listing for this nicely optioned Corvair expired with no replacement found.
 We’ve reached out to the seller directly to confirm whether he sold the car or it is still available.
 For now, we will assume the former.

-October 5th Update – In a true sign word is getting around out about GuysWithRides.com, the seller of this very nicely optioned Corvair convertible commented below his car remains for sale.
+October 5, 2020 Update – In a true sign word is getting around out about GuysWithRides.com, the seller of this very nicely optioned Corvair convertible commented below that his car remains for sale.
 We confirmed Bob’s statement when we came across a fresh Craigslist ad for his Corvair with the same asking price of $15,000.

 The 1966 lineup remained essentially unchanged from 1965 with only a few key changes.
 Engineers changed the steering column to a two-piece design featuring a universal joint to lessen the danger of intrusion during a front-end collision (actually a mid-1965 running change).
 A plastic air dam was installed below the front valence panel to conceal the front suspension and underbody, and lessen crosswind sensitivity.
 In front, The “lock door” emblem (covering the lockset for the trunk lock) was changed from red to blue and featured a shorter bar.
 At the rear, new larger taillight lenses were used featuring a thin chrome ring around the center of the light.
 A small yet monumental change on air-conditioned cars was a new condenser mounted in front of the engine eliminating the previous unit mounted atop the engine.
 Not only did this improve heat exchange efficiency, it no longer required condensor removal for even the most basic engine service.
 The Corvair script nameplate was moved from atop the trunk lid to a position next to the driver’s side headlight bezel.